megakarlach/HL2reUpdate/README.md

 NOTE: There will be limited support for cracked version (like cs.rin.ru) of HL2: Update as it's too much work.

 ## Here are the features:
-- Increased FOV from 90 to 110 (120 max via Console "fov_desired 120" or Gamepad UI)
+- Increased FOV from 90 to 120
 - HUD Aspect Ratio (4:3, 16:9, 16:10)
 - Vulkan renderer (-vulkan)
-- Working Gamepad UI/Steam Deck UI (-gamepadui)
+- Working Gamepad UI/Steam Deck UI (-gamepadui), also to use Gamepad UI with DX9, use (-dx9 alongside -gamepadui)
 - XInput/Legacy controller support has working rumble/vibration (as SDL2 was updated) (Windows only).
-- Steam Input (may not work)
+- Steam Input (currently not working)

 Beside the official changes above.
 The reUpdate patch also added/changed some features:
 - The Gamepad UI have been customized, in this case, most thumbnails on "New Game" chapters are taken from HL2: Update instead of the vanilla HL2.
 - More improvements and few new features to Gamepad UI, restored some missing options, including:
   Keyboard Advanced Options:
-    Fast Weapon Switch - Disabled (0), Enabled (1), Gamepad style (2), Horizontal style/Postal III style (3), can be also changed with "hud_fastswitch" command.
+    Fast Weapon Switch - Disabled (0), Enabled (1), Controller (2), Horizontal scroll/Postal III style (3), can be also changed with "hud_fastswitch" command.
     Enable Developer Console directly via Gamepad UI Mouse sensitivity on Gamepad UI can be increased up to 20.
 - (NEW) Some improvements to old VGUI: